VeroIarrachtai/Abies_vs_ozone/README.md

 # README Paper Abies vs ozone

-This repository contains scripts, data, metadata and results to perform transcriptomic, genetic and metabolic analysis to **"Abies vs ozone's project"**.
+This repository contains scripts, data, metadata, and results to perform transcriptomic, genetic, and metabolic analysis to **"Abies vs ozone's project"**.

-Analyzes to answer each particular aim can be found in separate directories with data and pictures:
+In this directories you will find analysis to answer each particular aim:

 * Evaluate differential expression of healthy and damaged trees in two ozone's periods (TRANSCRIPTOMICS).